-At Bradford Jacobs, our Employer of Records (EOR) platforms provide reliable solutions for companies wishing to establish their presence in the Cypriot economy.
-Compliance with the local payroll laws and regulations are vital to a business’ smooth and hassle-free transition, which is where we come in.
+At Bradford Jacobs, our Employer of Record (EOR) platforms provide reliable solutions for companies wishing to establish their presence in the Cypriot economy.
+Compliance with the local payroll laws, and regulations are vital to a business’ smooth and hassle-free transition, which is where we come in.
 We offer dedicated Cyprus Payroll solutions that can be personalized to your requirements.

 At Bradford Jacobs, we make business expansion easy.
 We navigate the administration of the Cypriot payroll system for you – and as part of our service, we make the returns and associated payments for income tax and social security contributions directly from our payroll system to the local tax authorities.
 We do the work, so you do not have to.

 When expanding into a new country, you may encounter some challenges regarding payroll, but allow us to take the reins and answer any of your questions and concerns with our trusty guide on the payroll for Cyprus.

 What Cypriot Payroll Options are available for Companies?